FlowAppPlatform/flow-stripe-component/README.md

 And that's the Flow Stripe component.

 If you are having trouble making charges,
-- Check that you are using the correct Card details
+- Check that you are using the correct card details
 - Be sure your [Stripe secret key](https://dashboard.stripe.com/account/apikeys) is right.